 CAMPING/BACKPACKING

 There are many ways to stay overnight in or near North Cascades National Park.
 First off, you can camp.
 There are a handful of campgrounds spread throughout the park.
 We decided to stay at Newhalem Creek Campground.
-The sites were spacious, tucked in a rainforest like setting, and had the sound of the roaring Skagit Creek to soothe us to sleep.
+The sites were incredibly spacious.
+Each spot was tucked in a rainforest like setting, and had the sound of the roaring Skagit Creek to soothe you to sleep.
 Prices can range from $24-$75 depending on group size and location of the site.
-This campground was in a great location, which was just down the road from the Visitor Center and other popular points of interests.
+This campground was in a great location!
+Just down the road from the Visitor Center and other popular points of interests.
 A lot of the campgrounds will close in the off season, so be sure to check their schedule ahead of time.
 If you’re still interested in camping during the winter, you can also backpack by obtaining a permit which can be purchased year-round.

 AIRBNB’S